-Students who are also applying to SAAS for tuition fees and/or a student loan must also ensure that they have submitted their application for main support either along with or before they submit their DSA application.
-We cannot assess their entitlement to DSA until this form has been processed.
+Students who are also applying to SAAS for tuition fees and/or a student loan must also make sure that they have submitted their application for main support either along with or before they submit their DSA application.
+We cannot assess their entitlement to DSA until we process their application for main support.